 Megumin is probably the most widely recognized and majority favorite character from KonoSuba.
 I’m gonna go right ahead and say she isn’t my favorite of the quartet.
 That being said notwithstanding, she has amazing design and execution (Rie Takahashi is fantastic as always).
 She’s definitely (perhaps intentionally) reminiscent of Rikka Takanashi from Chuunibyou, useless eyepatch and all.
 Her chuunibyou tendencies make you cringe and laugh at the same time.
 Eventually you kind of get it when her chant for her magic changes every single time.
 Remember the dullahan just staring at her in utter confusion and silence early in S1?
 He can’t maintain his character around her, and the result is hilarious.
-But everyone enters a state of visible confusion around her.
-When a character can so influence every scene they enter, you know they’re well made.
+Actually, everyone enters a state of visible confusion around her.
+When a character can so influence every scene she enters, you know they’re well made.
 Her mildly sexual relationship with her staff is bizarre and hilarious.
 And her infamous name for Kazuma’s sword, Chunchunmaru.
 You feel for Kazuma, even if you don’t know what this crazy-sounding word means (which I don’t, but supposedly it has something to do with the sound of birds or something nonsensical like that).
 He’s so proud of his weapon, but his team being as it is, this was bound to happen to him.
 All thanks to Megumin.

 Her self-proclaimed rival, Yunyun (what?) is an ancillary supporting character, but without a doubt my favorite among the supporting cast.
 She hopelessly tries to be anything but what she is, and it’s so sadly funny.
 But she’s my favorite for more than that.
 She’s responsible for the saddest scene in KonoSuba.
 That sad scene only flashes by for a moment, but everyone knows poor Yunyun had at least one birthday party where she was the only one there with her cake, and it’s so sad it pains your heart.
 The writers did a great job making her memorable with that.

-My favorite character in KonoSuba, which you’re probably predicting now by process of elimination, is without a doubt the one and only Darkness.
+My favorite character in KonoSuba is without a doubt the one and only Darkness.
 Omg what an idiot.
 Her masochistic humor will leave you speechless, wanting to die laughing but not being able to because your brain is still trying to process what she just said.
 I sat through those first two seasons of KonoSuba for the first time, and I tell people to this day, she’d be talking and my mouth would just fall open listening to the utter nonsense she was saying.
 And so vehemently, my goodness.
 Some of the things she says…I just shake my head laughing remembering back to some of that even now.
 I was disappointed when Lalatina (another crazy name) wasn’t featured more in the Legend of Crimson movie.
 I know, that was aimed at featuring and developing Megumin (and I loved that movie…about fell out of the seat in the theater when Kazuma learned Sylvia wasn’t a girl and during the resulting dialogue there…if you haven’t seen it, do so right now).
 But I wanted to see her (hear her!) more.
-Swinging her sword and never hitting anything…it’s so silly but works so well.
+Swinging her sword and never hitting anything–it’s so silly but works so well.
 It’s just another thing that makes KonoSuba great.
 Apart from that, few can challenge that flowing golden hair and the two pleats framing her face, those glassy teal eyes, and her undying commitment to (suffering for) her friends.
 And her AMAZING voice courtesy of the great Ai Kayano.
 If KonoSuba had stopped at three team members for Kazuma and co., and had somehow never created Darkness, it wouldn’t be half of what it is.